charlesreid1/charlesreid1.github.io/pelican/content/rosalind-07-euler-path-part-02.md

 # Algorithm Building Blocks

 Algorithm to find Eulerian paths/cycles consists of several steps using several algorithms.

-Undirected graphs are the simpler case

-Directed graphs are more complicated
+Undirected graphs are the simpler case; directed graphs are more complicated.

 ## Depth First Search

-Performing a DFS on a directed graph
+To perform a DFS on a directed graph, implement two functions:

-Implementation as a function

-Using a visit callback function
+1. Write a DFS function that takes a graph as an input argument and that visits each node of the graph in a depth-first search.

+2. Write a visitation function that takes a node as an input argument and that performs some action on the node.
+This visitation function is called by the DFS function on each node that it visits.

 ## Kosaraju's Algorithm: Connected Components